cabloy/zova/zova-docs/index.md

 features:
   - title: Vue+React+Angular
-    details: Combine the advantages of Vue/React/Angular and avoid their shortcomings to make our development experience more elegant and reduce the mental burden
+    details: Refines the pros of Vue/React/Angular and avoid their cons to make our development experience more elegant and reduce the mental burden
   - title: UI libraries
     details: Zova can be used with any UI library and comes with built-in project templates for several UI libraries, making it easy to use out of the box, including antdv, element-plus, quasar and vuetify
   - title: SSR